-Individuals are encouraged to take measures to avoid mosquito bites (Tips to Avoid Mosquito Bites) and to rid their yards of standing water where mosquitoes may breed.
-Dead bird collection was discontinued in Maryland in 2003.
+West Nile Virus is carried by mosquitoes and can be passed to humans through a bite.
+The virus can affect the nervous system.
+Individuals are encouraged to take measures to avoid mosquito bites (Tips to Avoid Mosquito Bites).
+It is also important to reduce the number of mosquitoes by ridding their property of standing water where mosquitoes may breed.
+Birds can also be infected by the virus.
 To dispose of a dead bird, avoid bare-handed contact.
 Use gloves or an inverted plastic bag to place the bird carcass in a garbage bag and dispose of it with your routine trash.

 What are the symptoms of infection?

 Most individuals infected with West Nile virus will not have any symptoms or signs of illness.
 People who do develop illness may experience symptoms that seem like a mild flu.
 These symptoms may include a low fever, headache, body aches, skin rash and swollen lymph glands.
 Symptoms generally appear 2 – 14 days following the bite of an infected mosquito.

 Who is most vulnerable to more serious effects?